Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 * The relationship database creates the index to the primary key automatically.
 The efficiency is the highest to use the primary key index.

 #### Unique Index and Primary Key
-**A column containing unique values, such as an identity ID and a mobile number which relates to business, cannot be defined as a primary key, but it can be added a unique index to make sure the uniqueness.**
+**A column containing unique values, such as an identity ID and a mobile number which relates to transactions, cannot be defined as a primary key, but it can be added a unique index to make sure the uniqueness.**
 >`ALTER TABLE` students
 >`ADD UNIQUE INDEX` uni_name  (name);